-Course Title & Credits Credit distribution of the course Eligibility Pre-requisite Code Tutorial Practical Criteria of the course Digital Signal Processing 4 2 0 2 Appeared in Semester 4 Physics DSE 5
+Course Title & Tenits distributi course on of the Eligibility Pre-requisite Code Tutorial Practical Criteria of the course Digital Signal Processing 4 2 0 2 Appeared in Semester 4 Physics DSE 5

 This paper describes the discrete-time signals and systems, Fourier transform representation of aperiodic discrete time signals.
 This paper also highlights the concept of filters and realization of digital filters.
 At the end of the syllabus, students will develop an understanding of discrete and fast Fourier transform.